vincentdephily/emlop/README.md

 merge time prediction.

-It is heavily inspired by [genlop](https://github.com/gentoo-perl/genlop) but aims to be faster, more accurate, and more convenient.
-Other rewrites of Genlop exist, see [COMPARISON](COMPARISON.md) doc.
+It is heavily inspired by [genlop](https://github.com/gentoo-perl/genlop) but aims to be faster, more accurate, and more ergonomic.
+Other rewrites of Genlop exist, see [COMPARISON](COMPARISON.md).

 ## Installation

 ### From main portage tree

-Not available yet, see [gentoo bug 649904](https://bugs.gentoo.org/649904).
+Not available yet, ask in [gentoo bug 649904](https://bugs.gentoo.org/649904) ;)

 ### From portage overlay